gmemstr/yahtzee/README.md

-yahtzee
+Yahtzee
 =======

 Yahtzee in the terminal using C++.
-Windows only right now :(
+Daily updates.